lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Reliable, window mode, ACK-oriented

-{{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission of an IPv6 packet that needs 11 fragments in Reliable, packet mode, for N=3, without losses.
+{{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission of an IPv6 packet that needs 11 fragments in Reliable, window mode, for N=3, without losses.
 Receiver feedback is positive-ACK-oriented.
+Note: in window mode, an additional bit will be needed to number windows.

 ~~~~
         Sender               Receiver